KaimDev/zClip/README.md

 ﻿# zClip for Windows

-Is a synchronization tool and open source for Windows that allows you to copy and paste text and images between your Windows PC and your Android device.
+It is a synchronization tool and open source for Windows that allows you to copy and paste text and images between your Windows PC and your Android device.

 ![image](https://github.com/KaimDev/zClip-Desktop/assets/88113215/6647c757-f91b-441b-850c-b1b67769bba8)